26 General Kvimitadze str

 Except for the medical service the medical institution carries out pedagogical activities, medical check and fitness for military service.

 Providers are civilian medical facilities all over the country.
-For rehabilitation of wounded warriors, Rehabilitation Centres ,,Tbilisi’’ and ,,Tserovani’’ are functioning.
-Tbilisi Rehabilitation Centre deals with prosthesis, prosthesis update and maintenance.
+For rehabilitation of wounded warriors, Rehabilitation Centres, Tbilisi and Tserovani are functioning.
+Tbilisi Rehabilitation Centre deals with a prosthesis, prosthesis update and maintenance.
 Tserovani Rehabilitation Centre is the best recreation zone adopted for persons with limited ability where Georgian and foreign wounded soldiers and their family members get rehabilitation therapy.

-Transformation of medical doctors to military medical doctors as well as Training of combat medics and combat life savers is a responsibility of military medical school under Military Training and Education Command.
-Because of school low capability there is still high percentage of civilian medical doctors in the GAF.
+Transformation of medical doctors to military medical doctors as well as Training of combat medics and combat lifesavers is a responsibility of military medical school under Military Training and Education Command.
+Because of school low capability, there is still a high percentage of civilian medical doctors in the GAF.

 Medical personnel have served in multiple missions (KFOR, OIF, ISAF, RSM, EUFOR RCA, EUTM RCA).
-Since Georgia is contributing forces to support NATO and EU-led missions, maneuver battalions have their organic Role 1 capability.
-Emergency and routine dental care is assigned to this Role 1, reinforcing it.
+Since Georgia is contributing forces to support NATO and EU-led missions, manoeuvre battalions have their organic Role 1 capability.
+Emergency and routine dental care are assigned to this Role 1, reinforcing it.
 Georgian General Surgeons are participating in Role 2 facility as needed.